Mohab-Ezzat99/Muse_V1/README.md

 # Tools

-Navigation component

-View binding

-Material design
+Java & Material design

+RXJava, MVVM & Room database

 Intuit library for supporting multi-screens

-ChipNavigation

-MPAndroidChart (for charts that used in the app)
+ChipNavigation & MPAndroidChart (for charts that used in the app)

-MVVM

-LiveData

-Room database

-REST API (Retrofit2)

-RXJava
+Android Jetpack (LiveData, ViewModel, DataBinding & Navigation)

 # APK